Ear Infections and 12,556' - The Dark side of Peru - 6

 When we landed in Julica, the local airport to Puno, and a mining-based town that turns a blind eye to the Bolivian black-market for gas, electronics and brand named clothes (due to taxes), my eyebrows lifted to “aquì” (here it is).
 This area is rough and there is little care of the countryside or Puno, despite the University.
 Electricity wires run overhead to the red brick and mud mortar buildings like a haphazard gymnasium spun together by preschoolers.
 Getting the electricity run to the various homes as quickly as possible seem more important than a planned community network.

-Had to leave guarded gate and cross train tracks
+Dock of Hotel Had to leave guarded gate and cross train tracks |

-I cannot describe the area any better than John’s personal friend and author Eglė Gerulaitytė, who wrote in her Moto-travel book Tales from South America: Everyday Life, Legends & People
+I cannot describe the area any better than John’s personal friend and author Eglė Gerulaitytė, who wrote in her Moto-travel book Tales from South America: Everyday Life, Legends & People:

 One bright morning, I rolled into Puno, a sprawling, grey concrete jungle on the shores of Lake Titicaca.
 The lake lay blue vivid, like some ancient, otherworldly sea against the stunning backdrop of the jagged peaks of the snow-capped Andes.
 Beside it Puno looked hopelessly out of place, almost embarrassed by its’ own narrow, filth streets, grey cinderblock houses and soot-covered walls, the exhaust of its’ fumes lingering in the cold alpine air.